MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-10-on-minnowboard/docs/installing-windows-10-on-minnowboard.md

 This tutorial shows you how to install Windows 10 full desktop version on your Minnowboard.

 **Note:** This install process will not immediately need a purchased serial key, but you'll eventually need one to continue using the OS.
 Also, Windows 10 will NOT install on an SD-Card or USB thumbdrive.
 As per their requirement, it will only install onto a Hard Drive.
 This tutorial shows a path using the Silverjaw external board Lure with a m-SATA drive on it for installation.
-It can also be installed using the the SATA expansion port with an external HD.
+It can also be installed using the the SATA expansion port with an external powered harddrive.

 ### Items needed:
 - [Silverjaw Expansion SATA Lure](get-a-board) with M-SATA Harddrive or External SATA Harddrive